quark-engine/quark-engine/docs/source/quark_script.rst

 To begin with, we created a detection rule named ``deserializeData.json`` to identify behaviors that deserialize data.

 Next, we retrieve the methods that interact with the deserialization API.
-Following this, we check if there are any of the APIs in ``verificationApis`` are found.
+Following this, we check if the methods match any APIs for verifying data.

 If **NO**, it could imply that the APK deserializes the untrusted data, potentially leading to a CWE-502 vulnerability.